 Symptoms of Hip Dysplasia

 Like with most other diseases, there will be some signs and symptoms that show up when a dog has hip dysplasia.
-In most cases, these symptoms are associated with reduced ability to function and lameness.
+In most cases, these symptoms are associated with a reduced ability to function and lameness.

 Some of the signs of hip dysplasia are impossible to detect when they are puppies.
 However, the condition begins to become apparent when the puppy is about nine months old.